-3D Printed Medical Devices & Implants Market Size is estimated to grow at a significant rate from 2022 and 2028.
-Different types of medical devices are produced through 3D printing constitute cranial and orthopedic implants, dental restorations such as external prosthetics and crowns, and surgical instruments.
-The flexibility offered by 3D printing enables designers to make changes easily without the requirement for setting up additional tools or equipment.
-Additionally, it also allows manufacturers to create devices with very complex structures or devices that are matched to a patient’s anatomy.
+3D Printed Medical Devices & Implants Market Size is estimated to exhibit a decent growth rate between 2023 and 2032, attributed to a rapid surge in demand for custom-printed medical implants and devices.
+Different types of medical devices produced through 3D printing include cranial and orthopedic implants, dental restorations such as external prosthetics and crowns, and surgical instruments.
+The increasing incidences of dental and orthopedic disorders will therefore bring lucrative impetus to the market.

-On the basis of component, the software segment registered commendable share in the market revenue through 2028.
-This rise is attributed to an upsurge in the adoption of software that impels the usage of additive manufacturing in medtech.
+Based on components, the 3D printed medical devices & implants market share from software segment is poised to foresee recognizable gain through 2032.
+The high adoption rate of software components, aided by the increasing utilization of additive manufacturing technologies in the medtech industry, will drive segment outlook.
 This includes spitting out a 3D-printable file of a medical image, ensuring that a 3D printer is printing to spec, designing a complicated 3D structure at a rapid pace, and others.

 Based on technology, the 3D printed medical devices & implants market is estimated to record considerable proceeds from the laser beam melting segment during 2023-2032.
 The demand of this segment is credited to the extensive usage of this powder bed-based additive manufacturing process across the industry.
 Various manufacturers have been deploying this method to characterize the packaging and flow behavior of the powdered raw material, which considerably influences several construction parameters and eventually augment the market share through the coming years.